ONEcampaign/trade-explorer/src/index.md

         </h2>

         <p class="normal-text">
-            Refer your questions or suggestions to miguel.haroruiz[at]one[dot]org
+            For questions or suggestions, please contact miguel.haroruiz[at]one[dot]org
         </p>

     </div>